The Employee’s Attorney: Ohio Sales Commission Dispute Lawyers

 Thus, an employer cannot make any deduction based on a dine and dash, breakage or any other reason that results in the employee’s wages being less than minimum wage for the given pay period.
 The restaurant or bar cannot avoid a violation even if the employee’s tips were high enough to still keep their full pay rate at or above the minimum wage after the employer makes a deduction based on a dine and dash.
 The simple principle here is that under federal law, tips belong to the employee, not the employer.

 Are you a waiter, waitress, or server at a restaurant who depends on tips to live?
 Know your rights as a tipped employee.
-If your employer has committed any of the above violations or if you have any other questions about how the FLSA applies to tipped employees, contact the employment law attorneys at The Spitz Law Firm, LLC, for a free initial consultation.
-If you believe that your employer is not paying you all of your wages for all of your lawfully earned compensation or is keeping your tips in violation of the Federal Fair Labor Standards Act or Ohio Fair Labor Standards Act, contact the attorneys at The Spitz Law Firm, LLC, today for a free and confidential initial consultation.
+If your employer has committed any of the above violations or if you have any other questions about how the FLSA applies to tipped employees, contact the employment law attorneys at Spitz, The Employee’s Law Firm, for a free initial consultation.
+If you believe that your employer is not paying you all of your wages for all of your lawfully earned compensation or is keeping your tips in violation of the Federal Fair Labor Standards Act or Ohio Fair Labor Standards Act, contact the attorneys at Spitz, The Employee’s Law Firm, today for a free and confidential initial consultation.

 Get A Free Consultation Call Us Today